DPlugins-Archive/dplugins.github.io__docs-jekyll/_plugins/swiss-knife-bricks/getting-started/welcome.md

 ---
 order: 1
-description: Winden is a Tailwind CSS integration for WordPress page builders.
+description: Swiss Knife for Bricks speeds up the workflow with Bricks, a Wordpress page builder.
 title: Introduction
 ---

-### 👋 Swiss Knife for Bricks is hanfull set of features that will speed up your workflow
+### 👋 Swiss Knife for Bricks is handfull set of features that will speed up your workflow

 ## Features